PX4/PX4-Autopilot/nuttx/tools/README.txt

   Makefile.export is used only by the mkexport.sh script to parse out options from the top-level Make.defs file.

+mkfsdata.pl

+  This perl script is used to build the "fake" file system and CGI support as needed for the apps/netutils/webserver.
+It is currently used only by the Makefile at apps/examples/uip.
+That example serves as an example of how to configure the uIP webserver "fake" file system.

+  NOTE:  This perl script comes from uIP and was (probably) written by Adam Dunkels.  uIP has a license that is compatible with NuttX.

 mkversion.c, cfgparser.c, and cfgparser.h

   This is C file that is used to build mkversion program.
 The mkversion